Laurel, MT

 About Laurel, MT

-Laurel is a small community in Montana with a population of 7,198 residents.
-The median household income is $66,382 per year, which is near the national average.
-The median age in Laurel is 36.6 years.
+Laurel is a small town located in Montana with a population of 7,198 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $66,382 per year, which is 12% below the national median of $75,149.
+The median age of 36.6 years is close to the US median age of 38.9 years.

 How Laurel Ranks in Montana